 A determination as to a district's status as a Special Taxing Unit, Developed District or Developing District will be made on an annual basis.
-For the 2021 tax year, the District has been designated as a Developing District.
+The Board has designated the District as a Developing District for the 2022 tax year.
 The District cannot give any assurances as to what its classification will be at any point in time or whether the District's future tax rates will result in a total tax rate that will reclassify the District into a new classification and new election calculation.